Symplectically-invariant soliton equations from non-stretching geometric curve flows: Abstract

 \section{Abstract}

-A moving frame formulation of geometric non-stretching flows of curves in the Riemannian symmetric spaces $Sp(n+1)/Sp(1)\times Sp(n)$ and $SU(2n)/Sp(n)$ is used to derive two bi-Hamiltonian hierarchies of symplectically-invariant soliton equations.
-As main results, multi-component versions of the sine-Gordon (SG) equation and the modified Korteweg-de Vries (mKdV) equation exhibiting $Sp(1)\times Sp(n-1)$ invariance are obtained along with their bi-Hamiltonian integrability structure consisting of a shared hierarchy of symmetries and conservation laws generated by a hereditary recursion operator.
-The corresponding geometric curve flows in $Sp(n+1)/Sp(1)\times Sp(n)$ and $SU(2n)/Sp(n)$ are shown to be described by a non-stretching wave map and a mKdV analog of a non-stretching Schr\"odinger map.
+Bi-Hamiltonian hierarchies of symplectically-invariant soliton equations are derived from geometric non-stretching flows of curves in the Riemannian symmetric spaces $Sp(n+1)/Sp(1)\times Sp(n)$ and $SU(2n)/Sp(n)$.
+The derivation uses Hasimoto variables defined by a moving parallel frame along the curves.
+As main results, two new multi-component versions of the sine-Gordon (SG) equation and the modified Korteweg-de Vries (mKdV) equation exhibiting $Sp(1)\times Sp(n-1)$ invariance are obtained along with their bi-Hamiltonian integrability structure consisting of a hierarchy of symmetries and conservation laws generated by a hereditary recursion operator.
+The corresponding geometric curve flows in both $Sp(n+1)/Sp(1)\times Sp(n)$ and $SU(2n)/Sp(n)$ are shown to be described by a non-stretching wave map and a mKdV analog of a non-stretching Schr\"odinger map.